EricZinda/Perplexity/docs/devvocab/devvocabFileDirectoryNames.md

             yield state
 ~~~

-Implementing the [predication contract](../devhowto/devhowtoPredicationContract) on `fw_seq(x,i)` is a little subtle.
+Implementing the [predication contract](../devhowto/devhowtoPredicationContract) on `fw_seq(x,i)` is a little more subtle.
 The meaning of `fw_seq(x,i)` is less linguistic and more mechanical: It is true when `x` and `i` hold the same "quoted term".
-If they are both bound, this is easy to check, but if `x` is unbound, conceptually we should look through all the state in the world to which state is the same as `i`.
+If they are both bound, this is easy to check.
+If `x` is unbound, according to the predication contract, we should conceptually look through all the state in the world to find which state is the same as `i`.
 Since `i` could be any string, it would be impossible to do it that way.
-Instead, we can just assume that  any text exists in the world (since files and folders can be named anything), and simply set `x` to `i` if it is unbound.
+Instead, we can just assume that all possible text exists in the world (since files and folders can be named anything), and assume it will always exist.
+So we can simply set `x` to `i` if it is unbound (or vice versa if `i` is unbound):

 ~~~
 @Predication(vocabulary)